-- The Founding Entities approved an intergovernmental agreement in 2009 providing for the creation of the UC2B Consortium in anticipation of the receipt of NTIA grant funding to construct and operate an open access, fiber optic network. - In 2011, the aforesaid initial intergovernmental agreement was modified by a non-binding Letter of Understanding among the Founding Entities to provide for clear articulation of the roles and responsibilities of the Founding Entities and to establish a budget for start-up operations of the system.
+- The Cities of Champaign and Urbana, along with the University of Illinois approved an intergovernmental agreement in 2009 providing for the creation of the UC2B Consortium in anticipation of the receipt of grant funding to construct and operate an open access, fiber optic network. - In 2011, that Agreement was modified by a non-binding Letter of Understanding among the parties to provide for clear articulation of the roles and responsibilities of the parties and to establish a budget for start-up operations of the system. - The Intergovernmental Agreement was amended by the parties in 2012 to incorporate the Letter of Understanding. - Further amendments to the Intergovernmental Agreement are now necessary to authorize the parties to transition UC2B as an intergovernmental Consortium that is heavily funded with local public revenues and Federal grant funds to a private, not-for-profit entity that is not reliant upon public subsidy.

-- The initial intergovernmental agreement was amended by the parties in 2012 to incorporate the terms contained in the Letter of Understanding. - Further amendments to the intergovernmental agreement are now necessary to authorize a transition of UC2B from a heavily local publicly funded intergovernmental Consortium to a stand-alone NFP. - The UC2B Business and Strategic Plan was approved by the parties in 2012 and recommends this transition to a not-for-profit entity.2 - The amendments to the intergovernmental agreement also provide for a set of bylaws under which the new NFP will incorporate and initially operate. - The Founding Entities will have appointment power over the NFP's Board of Directors. - Creation of the NFP and the transfer of the assets, contracts and liabilities to the not-for-profit require approval of the Federal government prior to September 30, 2013. - The amendments also provide the not-for-profit with access to and use of the public rights-of-way without charge until such time as it secures a private partner for operation and build-out of the network.
+- The UC2B Business and Strategic Plan was approved by the parties in 2012 and recommends this transition to a not-for-profit entity. - The amendments to the Intergovernmental Agreement also provide for a set of bylaws under which the new not-for-profit entity will incorporate and initially operate. - The parties will have appointment power over the not-for-profit entity's Board of Directors. - Creation of the not-for-profit and the transfer of the assets, contracts and liabilities to the not-for-profit require approval of the Federal government prior to September 30, 2013. - The amendments also provide the not-for-profit with access to and use of the public rights-of-way without charge until such time as it secures a private partner for operation and build-out of the network.
 Such provision provides a level playing field among similar service providers. - The 2013/2014 operational budget for the entity will remain in effect for six months after the formation of the not-for-profit.
 That budget is incorporated into the agreement. - The policies and prices previously-approved by the Consortium's Policy Committee will remain in effect for at least one year unless the Board of Directors of the not-for-profit determine any of those policies to be detrimental to the operation of the entity. - The process to transfer the assets includes Federal approval and needs submission of the application to transfer those assets no later than August 15 in order to complete the process prior to the grant's expiration date of September 30, 2013.

-G. Background.
+E. Background.